#NicoletKnows Accident & Injury Law

 A successful benefits application requires documentation from physicians and other professionals.
 A best practice is to document as many difficulties as possible in a way that can be medically corroborated.
 Our lawyers will assist with the process, as it looks different for every individual.

-While Social Security Disability benefits are never guaranteed, working with an attorney can boost the probability of success by as much as fifty percent.
+While Social Security Disability benefits are never guaranteed, working with an attorney can boost the probability of success by as much as 50%.
 To discuss your case or that of a loved one, please reach out to us.
-We are available by email, or else by phone: 715-802-0872.
+We are available by email or by phone: 1-855-NICOLET.